samurai25/task-manager/README.md

 ### Task Manager

-**Task Manager API** — это RESTful API-сервис для управления задачами пользователей, разработанный с использованием **Django**, **Django REST Framework** и **JWT-аутентификации**. Проект предоставляет удобный и безопасный способ для:
+**Task Manager API** is a RESTful API service for managing user tasks, built using **Django**, **Django REST Framework**, and **JWT authentication**.
+The project provides a convenient and secure way to:

-- регистрации и входа пользователей,
+- register and log in users,
-- создания, редактирования и удаления задач,
+- create, edit, and delete tasks,
-- фильтрации задач по дате создания,
+- filter tasks by creation date,
-- получения задач с пагинацией,
+- retrieve tasks with pagination,
-- загрузки и обновления аватара пользователя.
+- upload and update user avatars.

-Это универсальное решение может выступать как основа для:
+This is a versatile solution that can serve as the foundation for:

-- трекера задач (To-Do),
+- a to-do task tracker,
-- системы управления проектами,
+- a project management system,
-- трекера привычек и личной эффективности,
+- a habit and productivity tracker,
-- или встраиваемого API в более крупное приложение.
+- or an embeddable API within a larger application.

-Доступна автоматически генерируемая документация API через Swagger UI (drf-spectacular).
+Automatically generated API documentation is available via Swagger UI (drf-spectacular).

 ### Technologies